arqalite/fire-king-guide/src/combos/ponix/sacred/sacred-high-garunix-kirin.md

 ### Sacred + High Garunix + Kirin (with Ulcanix in GY, Ponix in hand)

 The goal of this line is to end on 2 Hyang materials + Kirin, and let Kirin get destroyed by Hyang, giving you a revive and an extra pop.

-If you choose to revive Ulcanix, you can then pop Hyang to get its effect and search a card, giving you plenty of flexibility in setting up for your next turn.
+If you choose to revive Ulcanix, you can then pop Hyang to add a Fire King from Deck to hand, giving you plenty of flexibility in setting up for your next turn.

 <center>
 <video controls>